camwestwood/xapi/generic/reply.md

 ```

 ### Verb
-Common entity identifier: VerbA, as defined on the [common structures](/common_structures.md#verba) page.
+Common entity identifier: VerbA, [common structures](/common_structures.md#verba) page.

-The Verb,[viewed](../vocabulary.md#verbs) denotes the action of the user requesting the resource that the user wishes to view.
+The verb [replied](/vocabulary.md#replied) denotes the action of replying to a post or discussion topic on a forum.

 #### Entity properties: